IyesGames/minewars/doc/src/tech/dataformat-spectator.md

  - Every mountain coordinate on the map, in sorted order.
  - Every land coordinate on the map, in sorted order.

-All permutations of a given sample pattern are to be concatenated, before moving onto the next pattern.

 This effectively pre-seeds the compression algorithm with data sequences likely to occur early-game.